 - False.
 Sweeteners made from corn, more than 80 percent of which is genetically modified, are likely to contain GMOs.
 But so is sugar, which is usually a combination of sugar from sugar cane and sugar from GM sugar beets.
 Also, the artificial sweetener aspartame, found in NutraSweet and Equal, is a genetically modified product.

 - False.
-In 2000, reports came in to environmental groups and the Food and Drug Administration from people who said they got sick or suffered severe allergic reactions after eating taco shells made from a type of genetically modified corn called StarLink that was not approved for human consumption; that was before nationwide recalls of the products were issued.
-In 1989, more than a thousand people became ill or disabled and about 100 Americans died after taking L-tryptophan supplements from one company that used genetically engineered bacteria in the production of the product.
-According to some American Academy of Environmental Medicine physicians, patients are probably seeing negative health effects right now from genetically modified (GM) foods but they or their doctors don't realize that GM foods may be contributing to those health conditions.
+In 2000, reports came in to environmental groups and the Food and Drug Administration from people who said they got sick or suffered severe allergic reactions after eating taco shells made from a type of genetically modified corn called StarLink, which was not approved for human consumption; that was before nationwide recalls of the products were issued.
+In 1989, more than 1,000 people became ill or disabled and about 100 Americans died after taking L-tryptophan supplements from one company that used genetically engineered bacteria in the production of the product.
+According to some American Academy of Environmental Medicine physicians, patients are probably seeing negative health effects right now from GM foods but they or their doctors don't realize that GM foods may be contributing to those health conditions.

 - True.
 Monsanto, the biggest seller of GM seeds in the world, manufactured DDT and Agent Orange.
 It is the producer of the leading weed-killer Roundup and most of the GM seeds the corporation produces are genetically engineered to be "Roundup Ready"—in other words, to withstand applications of Roundup that would kill other plants.

 - True.
-A 2001 ABC News poll found that 93 percent of people think the government should require labeling of GM foods.
-Earlier this year, a CBS/New York Times blog poll found that 83 percent of consumers are bothered by the presence of GMOs in food and 89 percent want GM foods labeled.
-A 2011 MSNBC poll found that 96 percent want GM foods labeled.
+An ABC News poll found that 93 percent of people think the government should require labeling of GM foods.
+And a CBS/New York Times blog poll found that 83 percent of consumers are bothered by the presence of GMOs in food, and 89 percent want GM foods labeled.
+An MSNBC poll found that 96 percent want GM foods labeled.

 - False.
 Based on animal research, infertility and reproductive problems are two serious health risks associated with eating GM foods, but there are many others.
 According to the American Academy of Environmental Medicine, they include immune system problems, accelerated aging, disruption of insulin and cholesterol regulation, organ damage, and gastrointestinal problems.